 Thus, the point on the graph has coordinates (-3, 2).

 In this section, we are going to learn how to plot a point on the coordinate plane.
-Let's take the example of point P = (5, 6).
-To plot a point in the coordinate plane, follow the steps given below:
+Let us take the example of point P = (5, 6).
+To plot a point on the coordinate plane, follow the steps given below: